Test-Optional Admissions: A Model of Admissions under Social Pressure

 \paragraph{Student submission behavior.}

+\cite{McManus23} show that student submission behavior does appear to vary with their belief about how colleges might impute missing test scores.
 We assume that students submit a test score if their true score $t$ is strictly above the college's imputed value $\tau(x)$, and they withhold the score if $t$ is weakly below $\tau(x)$.
 Higher test scores can only help admission chances.
 So, as discussed, this strategy guarantees a student the highest chance of admission.
 While there may be other optimal student strategies (when submitting a test score $t$ would lead to the same acceptance probability as not submitting),\footnote{In particular, when $t=\tau(x)$, the student is necessarily treated identically regardless of whether they submit; the behavior of these student types is immaterial if there are no mass points in the score distribution at $t=\tau(x)$.} a student can safely follow the strategy we focus on even if they do not know which (monotonic) acceptance rule the college is using.

-Of course, while the strategy is robust to a student's uncertainty over the college's acceptance rule, it is sensitive to the student's belief about their imputed test score. \cite{McManus23} show that student submission behavior does appear to vary with the belief about how colleges might impute missing test scores.
-Admittedly, our model makes the strong ``equilibrium assumption'' of a correct belief about the imputation.
+We note that although the strategy is robust to a student's uncertainty over the college's acceptance rule, it is sensitive to the student's belief about their imputed test score.
+Of course, in the real world, students face uncertainty about how colleges treat missing test scores; we return to this point in the \hyperref[sec:conclusion]{Conclusion}.